 Figure 3.
 Monthly mean spat per shell for each region from 2015-2020 with panels broken up in two-year segments: Tolomato River (TR, green); Guana River (GR, pink); Saint Augustine (SA; orange); Salt Run (SR, yellow); and Fort Matanzas (FM, blue).
 Note the difference between the scales of the y-axis and missing data in September and October 2016 indicated by the gray box in upper panel.

-Five different models were fitted to the spat per shell data (Tables 1 and A1).
+Five different models were fit to the spat per shell data (Tables 1 and A1).
 The best fitting model included terms for region and year.
 The dispersion ratio from the negative binomial distribution was 1.527 (p < 0.001), suggesting overdispersion.
 No significant interaction was found between year and regions.
 Autocorrelation in the residuals was mixed (Kolmogorov-Smirnov test: p = 0.034, Durbin-Watson test: p = 0.9353) and no adjustment was made.
 Since the model results found significant patterns in region and year, comparisons were made using estimated marginal means and Tukey’s post-hoc tests to identify where those differences were found in the levels of each factor (Tables A2 and A3).

 Table 1.
 Model selection table for generalized linear models of spat count data including number of parameters (k), AICc value, the difference in AICc value of each model from the model with the lowest AICc (ΔAICc), and weight applied to AICc (AICc weight).
 Models are listed in increasing order of AICc.